OCA/multi-company/base_multi_company/readme/DEVELOPER.rst

   records from this field against actual company records.
 * `company_id` - Passes through a singleton company based on the current user, and the allowed companies for the record.
+* `no_company_ids` - As there is a limitation in Odoo ORM to get real False values in Many2many fields (solved on 2022-03-23 https://github.com/odoo/odoo/pull/81344).

 Hooks
 -----